JosVanEijndhoven/dacxo-hwsw/README.md

 The audible effects of jitter in a digital audio player are:

 - Weak, uncontrolled, bass
-- Unfocussed stereo (and depth) imaging
+- Unfocussed and unstable stereo imaging
 - Unpleasantly sharp (metal-sounding) highs

 Because many (cheaper) audio consumer devices behave badly in this respect, the old vinyl record playing has risen again in popularity.
 Luckily, good digital audio players don't show these artifacts, and can sound really natural and convincing!

-Presuambly in large part due to jitter effects, this DAC design sounds significantly better than for instance the [Cambridge Audio EXN100 player](https://www.cambridgeaudio.com/row/en/products/ex/exn100) which I bought early 2025, which costs around 2000 US$.
+Presumably in large part due to jitter effects, this DAC design sounds significantly better than for instance the [Cambridge Audio EXN100 player](https://www.cambridgeaudio.com/row/en/products/ex/exn100) which I bought early 2025, which costs around 2000 US$.
 (That is in my opinion and some of my audio-loving friends.)